Notargets/gocfd/README.md

 A computational fluid dynamics (CFD) solver written in Go.

-The solver utilizes the Direct Flux Reconstruction (DFR) method within Galerkin Discontinuous Finite Elements (GDFE) tailored for unstructured mesh simulations.
+The 2D solver implements the Direct Flux Reconstruction (DFR) method within Galerkin Discontinuous Finite Elements (GDFE) tailored for unstructured mesh simulations.
+The next phase of this project will focus on building a 3D solver using Flux Reconstruction DG elements with a split flux Entropy solver so that we can implement turbulence capture and stable numerics for order P=4 and beyond in 3D.

 For a comprehensive log of project updates and progress, please refer to [CHANGELOG.md](CHANGELOG.md).
 Currently, the solver is capable of handling 2D Euler equations, supporting the input of unstructured meshes and boundary conditions for flowfield